byheaven/search-in-newtab/README.md

 ## Search in new tab (Obsidian plugin)

 Open the core Search view in a pinned main tab and remember your last search settings and sort automatically.
+The last query is intentionally not saved.

 ### Features
 - **Pinned Search tab**: Opens Search in a new main-area tab and pins it, so navigating notes does not replace the tab.
-- **Remembers your settings**: Automatically saves and restores Search view state (query, toggles, sort, etc.).
+- **Remembers your settings**: Automatically saves and restores Search view state (toggles, sort, etc.).
+Query persistence can be toggled in settings; off by default.
 - **Auto-applies to new Search views**: When you open a new Search view, the saved state is applied.
 - **Commands and hotkeys**: Comes with convenient commands; assign a hotkey in Settings → Hotkeys.